emmettng/emmettng/content/haskell/Test-Hspec.md

     ```
     spec :: Spec
     spec = do
-        describe "Some functionality A" $
+        describe "Some functionality A" $  do
             it "can do this" f1 `shouldBe` resultA1
             it "can do that" f2 `shouldBe` resultA2
-        describe "Some functionality B" $
+        describe "Some functionality B" $  do
             it "can do this" B1 `shouldBe` resultB1
             it "can do that" B2 `shouldBe` resultB2
     ```